Vrend/JBot/README.md

 **Make sure that you're using Java 8**

-You will need to create a file called "botapi.key" in Keys, which is where you put the bot token so it can login
+You will need to create "botapi.key" in Keys, which is where you put the bot token so it can login

+Then you will need to create "ownerid.key" in keys, where you put your discord user id for permissions

 ## License